bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 **Need some inspiration for a new Step idea?** Look no further, we have a list!
 [This way please](https://discuss.bitrise.io/search?q=tags%3Acontrib-this-feature%20tag%3AStep) :)

-## Sharing a new step
+## Sharing a new Step

 If you wish to share your newly created Step with the wider world, that's great - and simple!

 We recommend you start with the command `bitrise share`.
 This will print you a guide on sharing steps - all you need to do is follow!
 But we'll summarize the most important things here as well, if you wish to look at the process before even firing up a command line interface.

-1. Make sure your step is stored in a public git repository.
+1. Make sure your Step is stored in a public git repository.

 1. Fork the StepLib repository you want to have your step in.
 The official Bitrise StepLib can be found here: https://github.com/bitrise-io/bitrise-steplib